-Two people familiar with Smith's plans said Wednesday night that the coach has reached an agreement to fill the opening created by the firing of Greg Schiano following a 4-12 finish.
+Two people familiar with Smith's plans said the coach has reached an agreement to fill the opening created by the firing of Greg Schiano following a 4-12 finish.

 The people spoke to The Associated Press on the condition of anonymity because an official announcement hasn't been made.
 One of the people also said that former Minnesota Vikings coach Leslie Frazier will be the Bucs' defensive coordinator.

 PASADENA, Calif.
 (AP) - Connor Cook passed for a career-high 332 yards and hit Tony Lippett with a tiebreaking 25-yard touchdown pass early in the fourth quarter, leading No. 4 Michigan State to a 24-20 victory over No. 5 Stanford in the 100th Rose Bowl.

 Cook also threw a TD pass to Trevon Pendleton, and Jeremy Langford rushed for 84 yards and a score in the first Rose Bowl victory in 26 years for the Big Ten champion Spartans (13-1), who finished the season with 10 straight wins.

 GLENDALE, Ariz.
 (AP) - Central Florida was supposed to be a patsy for Baylor in its first BCS bowl.
 The Knights wanted no part of it, turning the Fiesta Bowl into a big-play party.

 Blake Bortles threw for 301 yards and accounted for four touchdowns, Storm Johnson ran for three more scores, and No. 15 Central Florida pulled off one of the biggest upsets of the bowl season by outlasting No. 6 Baylor 52-42.